signinwithethereum/discourse-siwe-auth/README.md

 and is authenticated via an OmniAuth strategy on the server side.

 After first sign-in, users are asked to associate an email address with their account.
-If the connected address has an ENS name, it is suggested as the default username.
+If an RPC URL is configured and the connected address has an ENS name, the name is resolved and verified server-side and suggested as the default username.
+ENS avatars are fetched via the ENS metadata service and used as the profile photo.

 Alternatively, existing users can connect their Ethereum accounts via their profile settings.